simonmichael/hledger_site/src/install.md

 ### Build in a source checkout

-If you'd like to build the [latest hledger source code](https://github.com/simonmichael/hledger/commits/master), get it with git (to get a release branch instead, add eg `-b 1.41`):
+If you'd like to build the [latest hledger source code](https://github.com/simonmichael/hledger/commits/master), get it with git:

     git clone https://github.com/simonmichael/hledger
     cd hledger
+    git checkout 1.41   # optional: switch to release tag

 You can build and install this source with: